JavaScript framework

 clear | Allows you to completely empty the queue |

-functions are respectively called when an element starts to exit the queue and after it has completely exited.
+The onStart and onEnd functions are respectively called when an element starts to exit the queue and after it has completely exited.
+The onEnd function is optional.

 Example